Water Utilities Corporation

 Toll Free: 0800 555 555

 Land line: 399 25 00

 Home » About WUC » Corporate Profile

 Water Utilities Corporation (WUC) is a parastatal organisation, wholly owned by the Botswana Government.It was established in 1970 by an Act of Parliament (Laws of Botswana Cap 74:02) with a mandate to manage a single project for the supply and distribution of water in what was then called the Shashe Development Area.

-The Corporation’s customer base has grown dramatically from a few hundred connections in 1971 to over 79 000 on 31st March 2009.
-The Corporation presently supplies over 51 million cubic metres of potable water annually to its total customer base.
-With a fixed asset value of over P2.3 billion, the Corporation’s infrastructure includes five dams: Gaborone, Nnywane, Bokaa, Shashe and Letsibogo as well as the North South Carrier Scheme which comprises a 360km long pipeline, water treatment plants and associated pump-stations.
+With a property, plant and equipment value of over P3.4 billion, the Corporation’s infrastructure includes six dams: Gaborone, Nnywane, Bokaa, Shashe, Ntimbale and Letsibogo as well as the North South Carrier Scheme which comprises a 360km long pipeline, water treatment plants and associated pump-stations.
 Additional dams, the Dikgatlhong, Thune and Lotsane are under construction.